Is Your Epoxy Food Safe? How To Check ✅

 3. Resin-Coated Drinkware & Tumblers:

 Epoxy resin is used to create personalized and decorative coatings for glasses, mugs, and tumblers.
-The resin provides a smooth, waterproof finish, making these items suitable for serving beverages and adding a touch of creativity to the dining experience.
+The resin gives a smooth, waterproof finish, making these items suitable for serving beverages and adding a touch of creativity to the dining experience.

 4. Epoxy Resin-Encased Serving Trays: